 We work hard to put children at ease and allow them to talk about their experiences in an understanding, non-judgmental environment.
 Children are never forced to talk about anything they don’t want to talk about and they can stop the interview at anytime.
 Children may draw while talking, and the interviewer may utilize anatomical drawings or writing to assist them in relaying their experiences in a way that makes them feel comfortable and secure.

 After the child’s interview is completed, our community partners will meet with the child’s parents or guardians to discuss the interview as well as the next stages in the investigation.

 Will I be able to watch my child’s interview?

 No. Only professionals directly involved in the investigation are allowed to observe the interview.
 This is done to reduce the possible stress that can be placed on a child and to provide a neutral setting for the child and the investigation.

-Many of us working at the Child Advocacy Center are parents just like you.
+Many of us working at The Tree House Child Advocacy Center of Montgomery County, MD are parents just like you.
 We understand how being in the same room with our child may influence what the child says or doesn’t say.
 If our child doesn’t answer quickly enough, we may answer for them.
 Whenever we have made exceptions to the rule, it just doesn’t work.
 It’s hard for us as moms and dads to sit quietly or not influence the interview with a concerned look or an emotional reaction.